Your Privacy

 3. Participate in a clinical study that uses Clue to collect data: Researchers can use Clue to collect menstrual cycle data for their studies.
 For example, if a researcher is investigating how exercise impacts menstrual bleeding, their study could have participants engage in different exercise programs while using Clue to track their periods and other symptoms.
 You might see these types of studies promoted by Clue and you can enroll in a study directly with the research team.

 4. Participate in a study promoted by Clue: While having a diverse group of research participants is critical to understanding health in different populations, it can be very challenging to recruit people from wide ranging backgrounds.
-You might see research studies related to sexual or reproductive health promoted in the Clue app or Clue social media that you can participate in.
+You might see research studies related to sexual or reproductive health promoted in the Clue app or on Clue social media that you can participate in.

 If you are a researcher interested in collaborating with us, you can reach out to our team at research@helloclue.com.